Tax Relief for Listed Buildings and Other Heritage Assets

 The taxpayer is given the full open market value of the item, which is then allocated to a public museum, archive or library.
 In satisfying a tax liability, an offeror is able to apply a higher proportion of the value of an object if it is offered in lieu of tax than if the same object is offered at auction in order to raise funds to settle the tax liability.

-The scheme is administered by the Arts Council and the Department for Culture, Media and Sport.
+The scheme is administered by the Arts Council and the Department for Digital, Culture, Media and Sport.

 As from 1 October 2012 VAT at the standard rate (20%) applies to all materials and services supplied in the course of approved alterations to listed buildings or scheduled monuments.